pulumi/pulumi-azure-native/sdk/python/README.md

 including (but not limited to) 'compute', 'keyvault', 'network', 'storage', and more.

-The Azure Native provider works directly with the Azure Resource Manager (ARM) platform instead of depending on a handwritten layer as with the [previous provider](https://github.com/pulumi/pulumi-azure).
+The Azure Native provider works directly with the Azure Resource Manager (ARM) platform instead of depending on a handwritten layer as with the [classic provider](https://github.com/pulumi/pulumi-azure).
 This approach ensures higher quality and higher fidelity with the Azure platform.

 The Azure Native provider is currently in beta.
 While we try to minimize impact on users, breaking changes may be shipped in minor version updates.